ConsumerAffairs Unaccredited Brand

 - Single application: When business owners submit an application to OnDeck, the lender determines which type of loan will best suit the business.
 This means that by filling out a single application the business owner applies for every type of financing OnDeck offers.
 This policy makes the application process simple and allows business owners to get advice about which funding option is the best choice.

 - FAQs: The FAQ section of OnDeck’s website offers detailed answers to many questions interested customers might have.
 They can learn about exactly which documents they will need to have when applying, minimum qualifications for financing and typical rates and fees.

 - Returning customer rates: Previous OnDeck customers qualify for a lower origination fee when they receive a second loan.
 After a business’ third loan, they may not pay any origination fee.

-- Best for OnDeck caters specifically to small businesses, and they offer scalable loans and lines of credit.
+- Best for: OnDeck caters specifically to small businesses, and they offer scalable loans and lines of credit.

-OnDeck Company Profile
+OnDeck Company Information